 This specification establishes the installation, safety, performance, and labelling requirements for devices intended to address the risk of injury and death associated with accidental falls from windows by children five years old and younger.
 All Angel Ventlock® have passed ASTM rigorous testing standards.
 Most restrictors haven’t.

-Secured by Design (SBD) is the official police security initiative that works to improve the security of buildings and their immediate surroundings to provide safe places to live, work, shop and visit.
+Secured by Design (SBD) is the official UK police security initiative that works to improve the security of buildings and their immediate surroundings to provide safe places to live, work, shop and visit.

 For use primarily on Timber and Aluminium windows (but can also be fitted to Vinyl and Fibreglass units where suitable fixing is available), the devices are fixed to the vertical stiles of the top sash.
-Device selection is dependent on your sash to frame clearance.
+Device selection is dependant on your sash to frame clearance.